billti/node-es2015/fat_packages.md

 module - there is no value but much complexity in also including an ES2015 version that should exhibit identical behavior, as the version used at runtime should be opaque.

-If a module wishes to take advantage of features only in ES2015, then it should exist only as an ES2015 module, and not also ship a CommonJS version that has different behavior when loaded by "pre-ES2015 module support" Node.js runtimes.
+If a module wishes to take advantage of features only in the ES2015 module format, then it should exist only as an ES2015 module, and not also ship a CommonJS version that has different behavior when loaded by "pre-ES2015 module support" Node.js runtimes.
 This could cause code to break without a single change other than upgrading the Node.js version used.